reflectoring/reflectoring.github.io/content/blog/2022/2022-07-25-node-logging-winston.md

 If an attacker can retrieve confidential information from our log, Apart from putting users at risk of being attacked, there are fines or legal data compliance laws that can be enforced against such applications.

-Sensitive information is everything from personal identifiable data (PII), health data, financial data, passwords, to IP addresses and similar information.
+Sensitive information is everything from personally identifiable data (PII), health data, financial data, passwords, to IP addresses and similar information.

 ## Conclusion